 The classification system goes deeper by breaking offences into classes (A through E).
 Each class determines the exact punishment for the crime.
 For example, a Class A felony can mean life in prison, while a Class D felony might result in a few years behind bars.

 Regarding assault, Missouri takes different approaches, dividing the offence into four degrees based on intent and the harm caused.
 First-degree assault, the most serious, involves attempts to kill or inflict severe injury.
-It’s often a Class A felony, carrying the possibility of life imprisonment, though less extreme cases might drop to a Class B felony with a prison term of 5–15 years.
+It’s often a Class A felony, carrying the possibility of life imprisonment, though less extreme cases might drop to a Class B felony with a prison term of five to fifteen years.

 Second-degree assault covers reckless actions that lead to significant injury, such as harming someone while driving under the influence.
 This falls under a Class D felony, with up to seven years in prison.